Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 (Even though billionaire Edward is scared of heights).

-The penthouse suite at nhow London hotel – aka room 814 – is the hotel’s premier room and has a vibrant green shagpile carpet along with a sofa, large dining table, desk, mini bar and views over north London
+The penthouse suite at the hotel nhow London – aka room 814 – is the hotel’s premier room and has a vibrant green shagpile carpet along with a sofa, large dining table, desk, mini bar and views over north London

 There’s also a kettle shaped like a teapot, a portrait of the Queen with a moustache and tonnes of other fun, quirky details which are evident throughout nhow London, making it a cross between a chic boutique hotel, a millennial-friendly co-working space and a particularly trendy backpackers hangout.

-The main lobby at nhow London hotel is full of colour and fun touches such as local artwork, wacky furniture and cosy spots to hang out in
+The main lobby is full of colour and fun touches such as local artwork, wacky furniture and cosy spots to hang out in

 The moment you walk into the hotel’s lobby you are greeted with a riot of colour and unique features, from a rocket-shop Big Ben and free jelly bean dispensers to locally-produced artwork and an inviting central bar.
 There are plenty of places to find your spot, from a large co-working area with a gazillion powerpoints, to comfy sofas, a games box, a visual log fire display, bar stools and dining tables (the restaurant is currently being refurbished).